EOP-OMB/federal-program-inventory/website/_program/TC.101.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Community and Regional Development
 cfda: TC.101
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Under current law in 2023, however, there are two credits for certain post-secondary education expenses.
-The American Opportunity Tax Credit (AOTC) allows a partially refundable credit of up to $2,500 per eligible student for qualified tuition and related expenses paid.
-The AOTC may be claimed during each of the first four years of the student’s post-secondary education.
-The Lifetime Learning Credit (LLC) allows a non-refundable credit for 20 percent of an eligible student’s qualified tuition and fees, up to a maximum credit of $2,000 per return.
-  The LLC may be claimed during any year of the student’s post-secondary education.
-  Only one credit may be claimed per student per year.
-The combined credits are phased out for taxpayers with modified adjusted gross income between $160,000 and $180,000 if married filing jointly ($80,000 and $90,000 for other taxpayers), not indexed.
-  Married individuals filing separate returns cannot claim either credit.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow deferral or exclusion from income for investments made within certain geographic regions.
+In contrast, the Tax Code allows the temporary deferral of the recognition of capital gain if reinvested prior to December 31, 2026, in a qualifying opportunity fund which in turn invests in qualifying low-income communities designated as opportunity zones.
+For qualifying investments held at least 5 years, 10 percent of the deferred gain is excluded from income; this exclusion increases to 15 percent for investments held for at least 7 years.
+In addition, capital gains from the sale or exchange of an investment in a qualified opportunity fund held for at least 10 years are excluded from gross income.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":3740000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":2080000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":3040000000.0}]'
 outlays: null
 permalink: /program/TC.101.html
 popular_name: ''